kyscg/kyscg.github.io/_reads/2025books.md

 #### 16. [Madame Doubtfire](https://www.annefine.co.uk/books/doubtfire.php) by Anne Fine <span style="float: right;">`(4/5)`</span>

  I completely forgot about the existence of this book for more than a decade until I saw it in my library and recognized the cover.
 This is still just as funny, charming, and outrageously ridiculous as the first time I read it.
 I also enjoyed it a lot more, considering that I was a kid the last time I read it.
 Such a fun read!

+#### 17. [Caesar and Christ](https://www.simonandschuster.com/books/Caesar-and-Christ/Will-Durant/The-Story-of-Civilization/9781451647600) by Will Durant <span style="float: right;">`(4.25/5)`</span>

+ I learnt more about Christianity than about Rome from this book.
+The only stuff about Rome I wasn't familiar with were the Emperors from Tiberius all the way to Commodus and the art and society stuff.
+That is a lot to not know, but it was a small part of the book.
+This book is way too short for such a huge time period with so many majestic personalities and monumental events.

+> "Christianity arose out of Jewish apocalyptic—esoteric revelations of the coming Kingdom; it derived its impetus from the personality and vision of Christ; it gained strength from the belief in his resurrection, and the promise of eternal life; it received doctrinal form in the theology of Paul; it grew by the absorption of pagan faith and ritual; it became a triumphant Church by inheriting the organizing patterns and genius of Rome."

+> "The two greatest problems in history," says a brilliant scholar of our time, are "how to account for the rise of Rome, and how to account for her fall."
+We may come nearer to understanding them if we remember that the fall of Rome, like her rise, had not one cause but many, and was not an event but a process spread over 300 years.
+Some nations have not lasted as long as Rome fell"

+May she rise again.

 ---